cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 - ***Register Maturity Order***: If a VSC `vsc1` was provided by the provider chain before another VSC `vsc2`, then the provider chain MUST NOT register the maturity notification of `vsc2` before the maturity notification of `vsc1`.
 - ***Register Maturity Liveness***: If the provider chain provides a VSC `vsc` to the consumer chain, then the provider chain MUST eventually register a maturity notification of `vsc` from the consumer chain.

-> Note that, except for *Apply VSC Liveness* and *Register Maturity Liveness*, none of the properties of CCV require the *Correct Relayer* assumption to hold.

 ### Consumer Initiated Slashing
 [&uparrow; Back to Outline](#outline)